rust-bakery/nom/doc/error_management.md

 While you are writing your parsers, you will sometimes need to follow which part of the parser sees which part of the input.

-To that end, nom provides the `dbg_dmp` function and macro, that will observe a parser's input and output, and print a hexdump of the input if there was an error.
+To that end, nom provides the `dbg_dmp` function that will observe a parser's input and output, and print a hexdump of the input if there was an error.
 Here is what it could return: